This article may contain compensated links. See our full disclosure here

 Many people take the popular Bergen railway train and bus route via Voss and Gundvangen to reach Flåm.
 We opted to take the ferry service on a high-speed catamaran down the Søgneford instead.
 I’m so glad we did.

-The largest and deepest of the fjords, Søgneford is also known the King of the Fjords.
+The largest and deepest of the fjords, Sogneford is also known the King of the Fjords.
 The journey is scenic and probably the best way to appreciate the changing landscapes along the fjord.

 The ferry service departs daily from Bergen from 1st May to 30th September at 8:00 am and takes 5 hours to reach Flåm.
-Prices are from NOK 820 and children under 4 travel for free – more information.
+Prices are from NOK 950 with discounts available for children and seniors.
+Children under 4 travel for free – more information.